On Composing

 June 2017.
 The original Little Pete's is literally no more.
 (Photo: Daron Hagen)

 A few nights before, I'd sung my "Elegy for Ray Charles" at World Cafe Live in University City, a few blocks away, putting over my good friend Stephen Dunn's lovely words breathily into a hot mic and accompanying myself publicly in this town for the first time since the last time I touched the keys as the lounge pianist in the Barclay Hotel lobby in fall 1982.
 Then, I was about to make my Curtis debut, conducting my music with the Curtis Orchestra next door, Mother dying of cancer, my life just beginning.
 The other night, my wife and young sons sat at a nearby table.
 First, she took the stage and rocked the joint with a spiritual, and then rocked it again by singing the trumpet part(!) of Charles Ives' Unanswered Question in an arrangement by local composer Andrew Lipke.
-When Gilda and I laid down my new arrangement together of John Henry, I knew that I'd finally licked my ghosts in this town.

 I love him anyway.